qsb-dev/quantum-space-buddies/DEVELOPMENT.md

 - autoStart - Host/connect automatically for faster testing.
 - kickEveryone - Kick anyone who joins a game.
 - disableLoopDeath - Make it so the loop doesn't end when everyone is dead.
+- timeout - How many seconds for your connection to timeout, in seconds.
 - debugMode - Enables debug mode.
 If this is set to `false`, none of the following settings do anything.
 - drawGui - Draws a GUI at the top of the screen that gives information on many things.
 - drawLines - Draws gizmo-esque lines around things.
 Indicates reference sectors/transforms, triggers, etc. LAGGY.